Turkey Wild Rice Soup

 Other Spices: This Peruvian Turkey Soup is a delicious variation of turkey soup!

-How to store Turkey and Wild Rice Soup
+How to make Turkey wild rice Soup

-Can you freeze soup with rice in it? : You can freeze this recipe for up to 3 months.
+Can you freeze soup with rice in it? : You can freeze this recipe for up to 6 months.
 This soup freezes really well and it’s perfect for freezing when you’re sick of leftover thanksgiving turkey!

 We like these containers for freezing.